spitbol/pal/README.md

 gobol
 =========

-Implementation of Macro SPITBOL in the Go language
+An implementation of SNOBOL in the Go language